-As at June 30, 2020, the Company has a working capital deficit of \$68.6 million, of which \$1.0 million is comprised of cash and cash equivalents.
-Further, at June 30, 2020, the Company has contractual repayments of \$82.4 million due in less than one year.
-In addition, the Company is projecting covenant violations with respect to the adjusted net debt-to-adjusted cash flow ratio and the minimum working capital ratio on the Amended Term Loan Facility with AIMCo at the next annual compliance date of December 31, 2020, which in any regard matures and requires repayment of \$47.2 million on January 31, 2021.
+As at September 30, 2020, the Company has a working capital deficit of \$67.9 million, of which only \$2.6 million is comprised of cash and cash equivalents.
+Further, at September 30, 2020, the Company has contractual repayments of \$80.0 million due in less than one year.
+The Company is also not in compliance with one of its non-financial covenants in the Amended Term Loan Facility at September 30, 2020 and therefore has an event of default at September 30, 2020.
+As a result, Alberta Investment Management Corporation ("AIMCo") has the right to demand repayment of the Amended Term Loan Facility at any time.
+The Company also has cross default provisions in certain equipment loans and leases, which are in default as a result of the AIMCo non-financial covenant default, and as a result has classified these loans and leases as potentially due on demand current liabilities at September 30, 2020.
+In addition, the Company is projecting further financial covenant violations with respect to the adjusted net debt-to-adjusted cash flow ratio and the minimum working capital ratio on the Amended Term Loan Facility with AIMCo at the next annual compliance date of December 31, 2020, which in any regard matures and requires repayment of \$47.7 million on January 31, 2021.

-The Company anticipates funding the working capital deficit and contractual repayments with a combination of cash from operations and potential new debt financing, which will also be necessary to address the upcoming maturity of the Amended Term Loan Facility.
-However, the operational challenges that impacted production and operating costs along with a volatile economic environment due to severe negative global commodity price pressures and COVID-19 implications continues to negatively impact current and forecasted operating cash flows and as such a material uncertainty remains as to whether the Company can generate sufficient positive cash flow from operations to meet all of its obligations as they come due.
-In addition, no assurance can be provided that the Company will be able to obtain new debt financing to bridge any working capital or contractual repayment shortfall or to replace the Amended Term Loan Facility.
-The Company will also seek to obtain relief from the projected covenant violations, however, in light of current economic conditions there is no certainty that relief will be obtained.
+The Company anticipates funding the working capital deficit and contractual repayments with a combination of cash from operations, potential new debt financing and/or renewal of the Amended Term Loan Facility with AIMCo.
+However, the operational challenges that impacted production and operating costs, along with a volatile economic environment due to severe negative global commodity price pressures and COVID-19 implications continues to negatively impact current and forecasted operating cash flows and as such a material uncertainty remains as to whether the Company can generate sufficient positive cash flow from operations to meet all of its obligations as they come due.
+Further, no assurance can be provided, that AIMCo and the other lenders and lessors will not demand repayment of the Amended Term Loan Facility and other loans and leases prior to maturity, or that waivers can be obtained from AIMCo and the other lenders and lessors, or the Company will be able to renew the AIMCo Amended Term Loan Facility or obtain new debt financing to bridge any working capital or contractual repayment shortfall.
+The Company will also seek to obtain relief from the projected covenant violations, however in light of current economic conditions there is no certainty that relief will be obtained.

-Due to the conditions noted above there remains a material uncertainty surrounding the Company's ability to generate adequate cash flow from operations or to obtain new financing to fund the working capital deficit, contractual payments and maturity of the Amended Term Loan Facility.
+Due to the conditions noted above there remains a material uncertainty surrounding the Company's ability to generate adequate cash flow from operations, obtain the necessary waivers from AIMCo and the other lenders and lessors for the covenant violations, renew the AIMCo Amended Term Loan Facility or obtain new financing to fund the working capital deficit and contractual payments.
 These material uncertainties create significant doubt with respect to the Company's ability to meet its obligations as they come due and, therefore, it may be unable to realize its assets and discharge its liabilities in the normal course of business.
 The Company may need to seek creditor protection.